fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

 .. note::
   Status Assertion Errors JSON Object MAY have the *alg header parameter* set to *none*.
 If the Credential Issuer signs the Status Assertion Errors the Wallet Instance MUST validate the signature.
 Moreover, Status Assertion Errors MUST not be presented to Verifiers.

-Technical details about the HTTP Status Assertion Response is provided in the Section :ref:`HTTP Status Assertion Response <HTTP Status Assertion Response>`.
+Technical details about the HTTP Status Assertion Response is provided in the Section :ref:`credential-revocation:HTTP Status Assertion Response`.

 HTTP Status Assertion Request